 - Request More Early Support

-This research is the first qualitative study of its kind in Australia and is now completed (the thesis will be delivered in October 2018).
+This research is the first qualitative study of its kind in Australia and is now completed (May 2019).
 The hope is that it will help to provide organisations and leaders with tools and approaches to increase the speed to effectiveness and to minimise the risk of early executive departure.

 If you would a copy of the findings or to discuss how they might be applied in your organisation or role, please contact Ty Wiggins (firstname.lastname@example.org).